ieroglyph/test-mmd/README.md

 make bsend # Sends data from test_bin.gif, a binary file
 ```

-### Naive stress testing
+### Naïve stress testing

 For an imitation of a stess testing,
 also an script is prepared.
-It will brutforce the random data to a port "file".
+It will brutforce the random data to a port 7768.
 Works only with `bash`, though.

 ```bash